Iterations and Loops

 The else block in loops

-for and while loops can have an else block that executes when the loop terminates normally (not through break):
+for and while loops can have an else block that runs when the loop ends normally (not via break):

 Python 3.13